ayatokura/ai-openscale/cloud-release-notes.md

    For more information, see [Microsoft Azure ML Service frameworks](/docs/services/ai-openscale?topic=ai-openscale-frmwrks-azureservice).

-- __*Improved work flow*__: {{site.data.keyword.aios_short}} has been busy improving the workflow so that you can speed through your work with fewer clicks and more explainability.
-The navigation panel lets you see where you are and makes it easy to jump back and forth between configuration tasks.
+- __*Improved work flow*__: {{site.data.keyword.aios_short}} is busy improving the workflow so that you can speed through your work with fewer clicks and more explainability.
+The navigation pane displays where you are and makes it easy to jump back and forth between configuration tasks.

    For more information, see [Prepare model for monitoring](/docs/services/ai-openscale?topic=ai-openscale-mo-config).